Ronald J. Stouffer Biography

 In addition to his responsibilities as IPCC chapter author, Stouffer is a member and chair of the World Climate Research Program (WCRP) Coupled Model Intercomparison Panel (CMIP), an editor of the journal, Climate Dynamics, and has received a number of awards, including the WMO Norbert Gerbier-Mumm International Award (1999), the NOAA Administrator's Award (1996, 2008), NOAA's Career Achievement Award (2017), the Department of Commerce Gold (2002), Silver (2005) and Bronze (2007) medals and five NOAA Distinguished Authorship Awards.
 He is a fellow of the American Geophysical Union and the American Meteorological Society and also a Pennsylvania State University Alumni Fellow.

-Stouffer is currently a adjunct professor at the University of Arizona and also employed by ClimBiz (a small private climate consulting company).
+Stouffer is currently a adjunct professor at the University of Arizona.